fbpx

 This variety stands out alongside other garlic varieties, with its violet-marbled bulb wrappers that exhibit hints of subdued purple.
 The cloves have a pinkish-tan color and are protected by reddish-brown skins.
 Typically yielding between 6 to 10 cloves per bulb, these cloves are quite large and are known for their full-bodied, spicy flavor.

-Growing korean purple garlic
+growing korean purple garlic

 Notably, while the Korean Purple does pack a flavorful punch, its moderate heat ensures a balanced taste profile, making it a favored choice among chefs and home cooks alike.
 The ease with which it can be peeled and its commendable storage capability, lasting up to 5-6 months, further elevates its standing as a kitchen staple.